Nonclassicality of induced coherence witnessed by contextuality: Appendix

 \subsection{Explicit form of Tritter unitaries}

-The reader might be interested to see the explicit form of the Tritter unitary which is a combination of two beam splitters and mirror \cite{multiportBS}.
-In the low-gain regime, the input state of the scheme is a single photon $\ket{\psi_{\rm in}}=\ket{1_p}$.
-Such a photon can be routed to one of the three NLs using the first tritter $U_i=U_{BS_2}U_{BS_1}$ as:
+The reader might be interested to see the explicit form of the tritter unitary which is a combination of two beam splitters and a mirror \cite{multiportBS}.
+Imagine a single-photon $\ket{\psi_{\rm in}}=\ket{1_p}$.
+Such a photon can be routed to one of the three NLs using the first tritter $U_i=U_{\operatorname{BS}_2}U_{\operatorname{BS}_1}$ as